Ben's Engineering Blog

 });

-For upgrading existing HTML, rather than each element registering its own event listener (which can result in hundreds of addEventListener calls) it instead adds a single one at the top level.
+For upgrading existing HTML, rather than each element registering an event listener (which can result in hundreds of addEventListener calls) it instead can a single one at the top level.
 The output of the framework is still a work in progress but with the bijective property map, the position of elements works without the notion of components.

 createRoot(document.body).render(() => <>